brianvanderburg2/taskrun/doc/readme.txt

 -----------------------------------------------------------------------------

 Substitution is performed on the command and then the command is executed.
+If the shell variable "_SHELLFILTER_" is specified, then it specifies one or more filters which are applied to any subsitution variables, separated by "|".
-If quite is None, then the environment variable "TASKRUN_QUITE" is used, otherwise the value is use, to determine if the command is printed before running.
+If quite is None, then the environment variable "_QUIET_" is used, otherwise the value is use, to determine if the command is printed before running.
 The output to capture can be specified, and the list of return expected return values.
 If an unexpected return value occurs, and abort is